Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Is Palmon: Survival worth it?

 It can be worth it if you enjoy builder games and aim for realistic milestones.
-Camp 16-20 is a much safer target than chasing the full headline payout.
+Camp 16-20 is a much safer target than chasing the full headline reward.
 Camp 26-30 requires much more time, optimization, spending, and tracking confidence.

 How much can I earn from Palmon: Survival?